DOCX Cleanup for Clean Exports

 Do I need a perfect DOCX before importing?

-What is the fastest cleanup priority order?
+What is the fastest cleanup order?

-Fix heading hierarchy first, remove spacing hacks second, then clear hidden breaks and direct formatting.
+Clean heading hierarchy first, remove spacing hacks second, then clear hidden breaks and direct formatting.

 Can I skip cleanup if the first export looks mostly fine?